 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - Talk with your doctor before getting any vaccines.
-Use with melphalan injection may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with melphalan injection may either raise the chance of an infection or make the vaccine not work as well.